jscooksey/docker-sftp/README.md

 # SFTP Server a using Docker Container

-^2022-03-19^

-I had a quick requirement to support a short term SFTP server and q quick search in Docker Hub found [atmoz/sftp](https://hub.docker.com/r/atmoz/sftp)
+I had a quick requirement to support a short term SFTP server.
+A quick search in Docker Hub found the perfect solution in [atmoz/sftp](https://hub.docker.com/r/atmoz/sftp)

-This container allowed for easy config of SFTP user/folders and keys.
+This container allowed for easy config of SFTP users, passwords, folders and keys.
+A brief look at the docker-compose.yml shows how this is done along with the script createkeys.sh to create persistent keys.
+All taken from the Docker Hub support page for the container.

-Source for rthe same can be found at [GitHub atmoz sftp](https://github.com/atmoz/sftp)
+Source for the [atmoz/sftp](https://hub.docker.com/r/atmoz/sftp) can be found GitHub at [atmoz sftp](https://github.com/atmoz/sftp)

-Base config can be found by checking out the dcoker-compose.yml file which maps paths, as user.conf file as well as persistent keys.